santidevhmo/FindMyEnxilados/README.md

 ## Back-end
 - [x] Implement Next.JS Routing for client-side navigation
-- [ ] Update all "returnBtn" instances with new prop of previous route path
-- [ ] Update all "PuntosDeVenta" instances withe new prop for working return btn
 - [ ] Create & pass a "Distance" prop for the Distance component
 - [ ] Implement MongoDB PUSH requests for User region requests
 - [ ] Publish Website using Vercel